Giselle Booker, Psy.D.

 The focus of Dr. Booker’s work in psychology has been with children, adolescents, and families.
 She is experienced in treating children from preschool age through college and young adulthood.
 This has included clinical experience in a variety of settings including community outpatient; residential and psychiatric facilities; and medical outpatient.

-Dr. Booker has extensive experience diagnosing and providing therapy to children with attention deficit hyperactivity disorders, autism spectrum disorders, anger management, anxiety, social skills and relationships, and problematic behaviors in childhood.
+Dr. Booker has extensive experience diagnosing and providing therapy to children with attention deficit hyperactivity disorders, mood problems, autism spectrum disorders, anger management, anxiety, social skills and relationships, and problematic behaviors in childhood.
 Families may also work with Dr. Booker on school related concerns such as emotions and/or behaviors in school, academic stress, and peer difficulties; and family difficulties including divorce, addiction, and increasing communication and family connections.

 Dr. Booker is a highly skilled therapist who is able to connect with and relate to a very diverse client population.
 She is tenacious at pursuing all avenues to help her clients.
 Dr. Booker also brings with her a value, an appreciation, and ability to implement a variety of evidenced-based treatment protocols.
 Dr. Booker combines cognitive-behavioral and acceptance-based therapy techniques along with other evidence-based treatment techniques to meet the individual needs of her clients and their families.
 Dr. Booker also has extensive training and experience in the use of Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) to address issues of trauma, such as sexual and physical abuse, exposure to domestic violence, and loss.